radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/vm/README.md

 # VM Layer

-The VM Layer is responsible for providing the computing environment to the application layer.
-This includes a Turing-complete VM as well as the interface to access the system layer.
+The VM Layer is responsible for providing a Turing-complete computing environment and the system layer interface to the application layer.
+The VM Layer does this by defining the System Callback Object.

-Radix Engine currently supports two VMs: a Scrypto WASM VM used to execute Scrypto applications and a native VM which executes native packages which are compiled to the host’s environment.
+Radix Engine currently supports two VMs:
+* A Scrypto WASM VM which exposes the system layer interface through WASM extern functions
+* A Native VM which is currently compiled directly in the host's environment with the Radix Engine